AWS microservices overview

 The next step towards more traditional notions of computing infrastructure is the Fargate service.
 This runs specifically configured Docker containers on an abstracted and AWS-managed infrastructure.

-An infrastructure deployed on ECS can support anything that runs in a container, so most legacy monolithic applications can live there happily.
+An infrastructure deployed on ECS can support anything that runs in a container so that most legacy monolithic applications can live there happily.
 However, if you have periodic bursty workloads (like builds or data analysis jobs) you can avoid designing your ECS cluster for peak demand by configuring said workloads to run in Fargate containers instead.
 Like Lambda, Fargate is a way to make the cost of your infrastructure more closely match your demand curve.
-Despite the premium charged for the compute resources, you may find that there will be net savings when you have highly variable demand.
+Despite the premium charged for the computing resources, there will be net savings when there is a highly variable demand.

 ECS is AWS's oldest offering in the container orchestration space and has seen minor improvements since it was first introduced in 2014.
-It works quite well if you are only using it to deploy microservice-based applications that communicate exclusively with REST or other HTTP-based protocols.
-If you introduce services that need to communicate with TCP or on multiple ports, things get more complicated.
-If you have specific scheduling requirements regarding which services can be co-located with one another on a physical host, ECS also falls short.
-Fargate addresses some of these shortcomings, but only indirectly by dint of the abstraction it provides.
+It works well if you only use it to deploy microservice-based applications that communicate exclusively with REST or other HTTP-based protocols.
+Things get more complicated if you introduce services that need to speak with TCP or on multiple ports.
+ECS also needs to improve if you have specific scheduling requirements regarding which services can be co-located with one another on a physical host.
+Fargate addresses some of these shortcomings indirectly by using the abstraction it provides.
 If you require more control, not less, you need a more sophisticated orchestration system for your containers like Kubernetes (k8s), which brings us to the Elastic Kubernetes Service (EKS).

 Elastic Kubernetes Service

-Kubernetes is flexible, efficient, scalable, and easy to work with as a consumer.
-However, it is also complicated to manage, so many teams have shied away from it.
-EKS is the managed k8s offering from AWS.
-It allows teams to leverage the vast array of tools and patterns that have been built up to work with k8s without having to actually manage k8s themselves.
+Kubernetes is flexible, efficient, scalable, and easy for consumers to work with.
+EKS is AWS's managed K8s offering.
+It allows teams to leverage the vast array of tools and patterns built up to work with K8s without having to actually manage K8s themselves.

-While EKS comes at a premium, the benefit it brings in the form of lower management overhead can be significant, especially for smaller teams.
+While EKS comes at a premium, its benefit in the form of lower management overhead can be significant, especially for smaller teams.
 It's also important to note that EKS is certified to be k8s conformant: any tooling that works with standard k8s will work with EKS, and EKS can integrate with k8s run in a local data center or another cloud provider.
-This avoids vendor lock-in, provides significant flexibility and is a useful onramp to hybrid-cloud infrastructure.
-One of the advancements in k8s is the variety of options it provides for persistent storage for containers.
+This avoids vendor lock-in, provides significant flexibility, and is a valuable onramp to hybrid-cloud infrastructure.
+One of the advancements in k8s is the variety of options for persistent container storage.
 This is useful primarily for running legacy workloads.
-In most microservices deployments you won't be using container-attached storage.
-You do need a way to store and communicate state in your application though, and AWS offers several options for achieving state and data persistence.
+In most microservices deployments, you won't be using container-attached storage.
+However, it would help if you had a way to store and communicate state in your application, and AWS offers several options for achieving state and data persistence.

 Application State Persistence

 Persistence is the means used to store data and communicate state among the various components of the application.
-The persistence layer can come in many forms depending on the needs of the application and the preferences of the designers.
-Persistence in this definition isn't just long-term data storage, but also maintaining the state of the application while it's in use.
+The persistence layer can come in many forms depending on the application's needs and the designers' preferences.
+Persistence in this definition isn't just long-term data storage but also maintaining the application's state while it's in use.
 Moving this information out of the memory of the services running the app makes them stateless, which means they can be safely killed and created at any time, one of the tenets of the 12-factor design.
-As a result, it's very common in a microservices design to have some sort of message bus, a system where information about the running state of the application is stored.
+As a result, it's very common in a microservices design to have some message bus, a system where information about the running state of the application is stored.

 undefined